John Jenkins (poet)

-John Jenkins (born 1949) is an Australian poet, non-fiction author and editor.
-He is the author, co-author, editor or co-editor of more than 20 books, mostly poetry and non-fiction.
-He has also collaborated widely with other artists and poets, including on various gallery installations and theatrical events.
-His papers are at special collections, Academy Library, University of NSW at ADFA.
+John Jenkins (born 1949) is an Australian poet, non-fiction author and editor.> He is the author, co-author, editor or co-editor of many books, mostly poetry and non-fiction.

-Biography
+Early life and education

+Jenkins was born in Melbourne in 1949, and grew up in the suburb of Elwood, the younger of two children.
+He attended Burwood Technical School and Box Hill High School.

+He studied business subjects at Swinburne University of Technology.

+Career

-Jenkins was born in Melbourne and studied business subjects at Swinburne University of Technology.
-He worked in educational publishing in the 1970s, then widely in commercial journalism until 2000.
+Jenkins worked in educational publishing in the 1970s, then widely in commercial journalism until 2000.
 He has since worked as a book editor, and taught at Box Hill Institute of TAFE, University of Melbourne (School of Creative Arts) and La Trobe University.

 His first book of poems, Zone of the White Wolf and Other Landscapes was published in 1974; he co-edited (with Michael Dugan) the collection of innovative short fiction, The Outback Reader (1975) while his first non-fiction title, 22 Australian Contemporary Composers, appeared in 1988.
 He has also collaborated with poet Ken Bolton on a number of books of poetry.
 In the 70s and 80s and 90s he variously carried out co-, associate- or advisory-editorial roles with the Australian journals Etymspheres, Helix, Aspect, Art and Literature, and Overland, and in the early 1980s began the small publisher, Brunswick Hills Press.